-Variables Threshold

-Minimum number of trees sampled 40 trees

-Diameter

-Mean average difference of measurements High threshold 0.635 cm

-Low threshold -0.635 cm

-Standard deviation of the difference of measurements 2.54 cm

-Height

-Mean average difference of measurements High threshold 0.32 m

-Low threshold -0.32 m

-Standard deviation of the difference of measurements 1.80 m
+Variables Threshold Minimum number of trees sampled 40 trees Diameter Maan average difference of measurements High threshold 0.635 cm Mean average difference of measurements Low threshold -0.635 cm Standard deviation of the difference of measurements 2.54 cm Height Maan average difference of measurements High threshold 0.32 m Mean average difference of measurements Low threshold -0.32 m Standard deviation of the difference of measurements 1.80 m

 The stopping rules are based on a comparison of diameters and heights that are measured by the Forest Owner.
-Missed trees are not included in the stopping rules used to assert adequacy of diameter and height measurements but must be included in the overall plot comparison of CO2e in the main sequential sampling test.
+Missed trees are not included in the stopping rules used to assert adequacy of diameter and height measurements but must be included in the overall plot comparison of CO_2e in the main sequential sampling test.
 Trees that have been measured by the Forest Owner erroneously, that is they're not actually in the plot, will not be used as part of the stopping rules for diameters and heights.
 Verifiers may use professional judgement for trees that have fallen based on the ability to obtain accurate measurements.